 Streamlining business processes is central to both workload automation and job scheduling, the difference being mainly one of scope.
 Workload automation can be thought of as a successor to job scheduling because it attempts to automate entire systems that may contain heterogeneous server environments and, by extension, disparate job schedulers.

-Moreover, workload automation is very much a response to the rise of more complex business processes and diverse server and device platforms, as well as applications and web services that must support a broad cross-section of users.
+As explained in a popular article titled Automated Operations: 5 Benefits of Automation, workload automation is very much a response to the rise of more complex business processes and diverse server and device platforms, as well as applications and web services that must support a broad cross-section of users.
 For these reasons, job scheduling on individual platforms is being woven into the larger process of workload automation.
 Workload automation extends the core benefits of job scheduling—automation and saving time by switching tasks from human to machine operators—to multiple platforms working in concert.
 Ultimately, this creates better compatibility with the huge set of third-party applications and operating systems now in use among businesses.

 There has been plenty of incentive for businesses to adopt workload automation in recent years, especially as they continue to roll out complex ERP tools and other services that require coordination of operating systems and schedulers.
 Still, adoption of complete workload automation programs is in its early stages.